bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 Gary Scavone is a professor at McGill University specializing in the scientific research in musical acoustics<sup>[[4]](#gary-scavone)</sup>.
 He wrote the [The Synthesis ToolKit in C++ (STK)][stk] along with Perry Cook, which has been integrated into various audio synthesis languages and tools <sup>[[5]](#stk-wiki)</sup>.
 Along with his technical pursuits, [Scavone plays saxophone in various concert and chamber music settings][scavone-performing].

 ### [[George Tzanetakis]][george-tzanetakis-site]
 George Tzanetakis is professor of computer scienve at the University of Victoria with cross appointments in the electrical engineering and music departments<sup>[[6]](#george-tzanetakis-site)</sup>.
-Much of research deals with audio signals with an empasis on music.
-[Tzanetakis plays the saxophone and has studied and performed in a variety settings including classical, jazz, experimental, and folk][tzanetakis-music].
+Much of research deals with audio signals with an empasis on music<sup>[[7]](#tzanetakis-cv)</sup>.
+Tzanetakis plays the saxophone and has studied and performed in a variety settings including classical, jazz, experimental, and folk<sup>[[8]](#tzanetakis-music)</sup>.

 ### [[Kyle Coughlin]][kyle-coughlin]
-Jackie Mclean said that jazz is America's classical music and I agree with him<sup>[[X]](#mclean-american-classical-music)</sup>.
-Dr. Kyle Coughlin is formidable in both classical and jazz music.
+Jackie Mclean said that jazz is America's classical music and I agree with him<sup>[[c]](#mclean-american-classical-music)</sup>.
+Considering this interesting dichotomy, Dr. Kyle Coughlin is formidable in both classical and jazz music.
 He received his PhD classical clarinet performance but has released two [jazz recordings][coughlin-recordings].
 Coughlin is a professor at Howard Community College.

 In addition to being deeply rooted in music, Coughlin is a self-taught programmer and has created various [websites and tools][coughlin-websites].